-It was at Galway

-in western Ireland 1477 was the likely year a man and a woman from America were there seen arriving by raft or dugout boat which still survives.
+It was at Galway in western Ireland 1477 was the likely year a man and a woman from America were there seen arriving by raft or dugout boat

-Colombo to be called Columbus
+Colombo to be called Columbus Christopherens self-named saw these people there with his own eye magnificent ones he wrote in a book which still survives.

-Christopherens self-named

-saw these people there

-with his own eye

-magnificent ones

-he wrote

-in a book

-People from Cathay, Catayo he recorded sailing towards the east ending up in Hibernia at Galway for Colombo believed all his life that Catayo China we call it lay due west of Europe just across the Atlantic the miscalculator, Colombo believed was part of India for what was known then as India extra Gangem or India beyond the Ganges ran eastward through Southeast Asia to China and to all of the spice islands of the Indies.
+People from Cathay, Catayo he recorded sailing towards the east ending up in Hibernia at Galway for Colombo believed all his life that Catayo China we call it lay due west of Europe just across the Atlantic the miscalculator, Colombo believed was part of India for what was known then as India extra Gangem Colombo, Colono the miscalculator believed at first that Cuba a long peninsula was an appendage of the Great Khan's land of Catayo and he called our people "indios" and he called the lands "las indias" and "india extra gangem."